A Deadly Secret: Plot

-The plot follows the experiences of the protagonist, Di Yun, a young peasant from Xiangxi.
-He grew up in the countryside with his martial arts master, Qi Zhangfa, and Qi's daughter, Qi Fang, who is also his childhood sweetheart.
-One day, the three of them travel to the city to attend the birthday party of Wan Zhenshan, Qi Zhangfa's senior from the same martial arts school.
-During the trip, Di Yun is arrested and imprisoned after he is framed for larceny and attempted rape.

-Qi Zhangfa disappears mysteriously when Di Yun needs his help.
-Wan Zhenshan's son, Wan Gui, bribes the magistrate to dish out a heavy sentence to Di Yun to exaggerate the seriousness of his "crimes".
-At the same time, in order to win Qi Fang's affection, Wan Gui hypocritically plays the role of a good man by pretending to speak up for Di Yun in court.
-Qi Fang becomes disappointed with Di Yun after believing that he is indeed guilty and gives up on him.
-With no one else to turn to, she eventually marries Wan Gui.
+Di Yun, a young peasant from Xiangxi, accompanies his martial arts master Qi Zhangfa and the latter's daughter Qi Fang, who is also his childhood sweetheart, to attend the birthday party of Wan Zhenshan, Qi Zhangfa's senior.
+During the trip, Di Yun is framed for larceny and attempted rape, and gets arrested.
+Wan Zhenshan's son, Wan Gui, secretly bribes the magistrate to mete out a heavy sentence to Di Yun.
+At the same time, in order to win Qi Fang's affection, he pretends to speak up for Di Yun in court.
+Qi Fang, mistakenly believing that Di Yun is guilty, gives up on him.

-Di Yun suffers in prison, where he is constantly harassed by Ding Dian, a fellow raving inmate who accuses him of being a spy.
-However, after Di Yun attempts suicide, Ding Dian is convinced that he is not a spy and befriends him.
-Ding Dian then tells Di Yun how he obtained the Liancheng Swordplay manual from a swordsman, Mei Niansheng, and how he became a target of many martial artists who are seeking the manual.
-Ding Dian also teaches Di Yun a powerful inner energy skill, which later proves to be a blessing to him.
-Di Yun also hears from Ding Dian the dirty secrets of Qi Zhangfa and Wan Zhenshan – of how they murdered their master, Mei Niansheng, in their attempt to seize the Liancheng Swordplay manual.
+In prison, Di Yun suffers and constantly gets harassed by his cellmate, Ding Dian.
+After they make peace, Ding Dian tells Di Yun how he had been entrusted with a highly coveted swordplay manual by a dying swordmaster Mei Niansheng, whose apprentices had betrayed him and attempted to murder him to seize the manual.
+Since then, Ding Dian had been the target of many martial artists who are after the manual.
+Ding Dian also teaches Di Yun a powerful neigong skill, which later proves to be a blessing to him.

-Di Yun and Ding Dian manage to break out from prison, but Ding dies after being fatally poisoned by Ling Tuisi, a heartless magistrate who is also the father of Ding Dian's deceased lover.
-Di Yun goes to find Qi Fang and sees that she and Wan Gui now have a daughter called "Kongxincai", which was also his childhood nickname.
-Feeling emotionally hurt, he leaves and arrives at a temple, where he encounters an evil cannibalistic monk, Baoxiang, whom he outwits and kills.
-After he dons Baoxiang's robes, he is mistaken by the Blood Saber School's lascivious leader, Grandmaster Xuedao, for a grand-apprentice.
-Xuedao protects Di Yun from attacks by self-proclaimed orthodox martial arts schools, captures a maiden Shui Sheng, and holds her hostage while they flee from the attackers.
+Di Yun and Ding Dian break out of prison, but Ding Dian dies after being fatally poisoned by Ling Tuisi, the heartless father of his deceased lover.
+Di Yun then goes to find Qi Fang and learns that she has married Wan Gui, and they now have a daughter nicknamed "Kongxincai".
+Feeling emotionally hurt, Di Yun leaves and encounters a cannibalistic monk Baoxiang, whom he outwits and kills.
+After donning Baoxiang's robes, he is mistaken by the Blood Saber Sect's lascivious leader, Grandmaster Xuedao, for a grand-apprentice.
+Xuedao protects Di Yun from attacks by self-proclaimed righteous martial artists, captures a woman called Shui Sheng, and holds her hostage while they flee.